LBNL-ETA/MSWH/paper/paper.md

 If the features the existing MSWH software are sufficient for their application, the policy developers and researchers could utilize the existing MSWH software by embedding it into some larger analysis framework they construct such that it provides answers to their specific research questions.
 Should they have a need for additional system configurations and even additional components, the existing framework should be expanded in line with the structure made available to the user in the MSWH software.
 When systems are added following the structure of the existing systems, an addition of such new system to the GUI is made possible by using the flexible web framework.

-For those who in their professional life deal with planning, designing and contracting of the solar thermal water heating systems it might be useful to have an access to a freely available simulation tool that they can use to evaluate various system designs.
+For those who in their professional life deal with planning, designing and contracting of the solar thermal water heating systems it might be useful to have an access to a freely available simulation tool, such as the MSWH software, that they can use to evaluate various system designs.
 The design parameters that such users can easily modify are household occupancies, climate zone, collector and tank sizes, component performance parameters such as insulation level of any thermal storage tanks, and types of solar collectors.
 The MSWH software relies on standard collector rating data readily available for most designs found on the market today.
-For each proposed design the MSWH software will output, among other, the solar fraction and the backup energy use on an annual level, the two variables allowing for a quick cross-comparison for the proposed designs.
+For each proposed design the MSWH software will output, among other results, the solar fraction and the backup energy use on an annual level, the two variables allowing for a quick cross-comparison for the proposed designs.

 Similarly to the previous category, the homeowners considering transitioning to a solar water heating system may be interested in doing the math before seeking further professional help, or just for their own education and curiosity about both solar water heating systems and system simulation in general.
 An another use case would be to enable the occupants of households that: